 3. Limited System and Data Access

 Cloud-based DMS platforms give dealerships better access to their systems and their data.
 Because they can be securely accessed anywhere that you have an Internet connection, those systems are available anytime, day or night.
-And, because cloud-based platforms are connected through the web, all DMS data changes are reflected throughout the entire system in real time.
+And, because cloud-based platforms are connected to the web, all DMS data changes are reflected throughout the entire system in real time.
 Better access to the system and its data means that dealers and managers can monitor their businesses from anywhere, using real-time data to make better business decisions.

 That kind of accessibility and convenience has already helped cloud-based technologies to revolutionize other industries.
 Just think—when was the last time you rented a video from an actual video store?
 Netflix and other cloud-based video streaming services have completely destroyed Blockbuster and other brick-and-mortar rental companies.
 With Netflix offering its 20 million subscribers the opportunity to stream movies from a growing selection of in-home devices, there just isn’t a market anymore for out-of-home video rental.
 As one writer has observed, “It was a battle between old technology and new technology, and it looks like new technology won out in the end.”
 Those same new technologies have arrived in the automotive industry, which is probably headed for the same kind of changes.